Food Additives: Friends or Foes?En Español (Spanish Version)

 , runny nose, sneezing, or wheezing after exposure to a particular additive.
 In the worst case scenario, a person may have an

 to an additive.
-Anaphylactic reactions usually include swelling, itching, low blood pressure, and difficulty breathing.
+Anaphylactic reactions usually include swelling, itching, and difficulty breathing.
 It can develop rapidly and be life-threatening.

-in a very small amount of people.Aspartame (artificial sweetener)Packets or tablets, beverage mixes, coffee or tea beverages, desserts (gelatins, puddings), yogurts, a myriad of “sugar-free” productsLike other artificial sweeteners, this has been linked to cancer in rats.
+in a some people.Aspartame (artificial sweetener)Packets or tablets, beverage mixes, coffee or tea beverages, desserts (gelatins, puddings), yogurts, a myriad of “sugar-free” productsLike other artificial sweeteners, this has been linked to cancer in rats.